SinsOfSeven/TexFx/README.md

 - This will likely cause transparent parts to be drawn over the original, resulting in no transparency and a slight glow.

 ### Extensions
+Extensions are add-on type mods that are intended to be used with TexFx Main, but will not guarantee compatibility between versions.
+For example, I already regret the name of the first extension, because the numbers are backwards for the name.
+The exensions folder `denn_die_todten_reiten_schnell` may be renamed in the near future as well.

+The intent is to allow anyone to make extensions for the main mod.
+This could include new effect shaders, new pre-made effects, or utilities.
+As I add features this should be a lot more appealing, but for now I have just added a very early example and the first utility mod.

 #### Int Opacity
-The `int_opacity` extension is zipped in `denn_die_todten_reiten_schnell` It requires TexFx, but can be installed anywhere.
-(Recommended where it is.)
-Just unzip and it will enable the following commands.
+The `int_opacity` extension is zipped in `denn_die_todten_reiten_schnell` Just unzip and it will enable the following commands.
+(Requires Main)
 ```ini
 ; X is any number from 0-255,
 ; 0.X and 1.X follow the same convention as TexFx.